Mariusmarten/mariusmarten.github.io/resources.md

 # What I read – Papers
 - Tycho Tax, Pedro Mediano, and Murray Shanahan.
-“The Partial Information Decomposition of Generative NeuralNetwork Models”.
-In:Entropy19 (Sept.
+“The Partial Information Decomposition of Generative NeuralNetwork Models”. *Entropy* 19 (Sept.
 2017), p.
 474. [25.04.2020]
 - H. Yu et al. “The Coordinated Mapping of Visual Space and Response Features in Visual Cortex”. *Neuron* 47(2005), pp. 267–280.
 [09.04.2020]
 - T. Kohonen.
 “Self-organized formation of topologically correct feature maps”. *Biological Cybernetics* 43.1 (Jan.1982), pp. 59–69.
 [09.04.2020]
 - Yasaman Bahri et al. “Statistical Mechanics of Deep Learning”. *Annual Review of Condensed Matter Physics11* (Mar.
 2020).
 [01.04.2020]
 - J. Kwisthout and I. van Rooij.
-“Predictive coding and the Bayesian brain: Intractability hurdles that are yet to be overcome”.
-In:Proceedings of the 35th Annual Meeting of the Cognitive Science Society, CogSci 2013, Berlin, Germany,July 31 - August 3, 2013.
+“Predictive coding and the Bayesian brain: Intractability hurdles that are yet to be overcome”. *Proceedings of the 35th Annual Meeting of the Cognitive Science Society*, CogSci 2013, Berlin, Germany,July 31 - August 3, 2013.
 [01.04.2020]
 - B. Olshausen and D. Field.
 “Emergence of Simple-Cell Receptive Field Properties by Learning a Sparse Code for Natural Images”. *Nature* 381 (1996), pp. 607–609.
 [20.03.2020]
 - Terence D. Sanger.
 “Optimal Unsupervised Learning in a Single-Layer Linear Feedforward Neural Network”. *Neural Networks* (1989), pp. 459–473.
 [20.03.2020]